ruelalarcon/desmos_midi/README.md

 - To play the song, hit the arrow button to the left of the `t -> 0` formula.
 - To end the song, hit the arrow button to the left of the `t -> ∞` formula.
 - You may also set the value of `t` manually to seek to a specific point in the song.
+- Open the "Settings" folder to adjust the visualization amplitude and angular velocity, as well as transposition of the notes.

 ## Technical Details